MedXProtocol/coordination-game/README.md

 *Reward Payment*

-- The Applicant needs to pay the reward in DAI (Application Fee) to the CoordinationGame contract as well as the Deposit (in Tokens?) for the application.
+- The Applicant needs to pay the reward in DAI (Application Fee) to the CoordinationGame contract as well as the Deposit (in Tokens?) for the application

+- Reward payment from Applicant to Verifier (DAI payout) (deferred until production)

 *Timeouts*

+- If the Applicant doesn't kick off the second transaction for the random number based on the next block hash to choose a Verifier within timeframe (applicant loses deposit and application is void?)

-- If the Verifier doesn't commit their answer (secret) within the timeframe (then they get punished?) and a new Verifier is chosen.
+- If the Verifier doesn't commit their answer (secret) within the timeframe (then they get punished?) and a new Verifier is chosen

-- If the Applicant doesn't reveal within the timeframe, (their deposit goes to the Verifier?) and their application is rejected.
+- If the Applicant doesn't reveal within the timeframe, (their deposit goes to the Verifier?) and their application is rejected

 *Payouts*